-The Volkswagen Tiguan is a good compact SUV for many reasons.
+The Volkswagen Tiguan is a commendable compact SUV for many reasons.
 Depending on which trim you get, it can have a lot of cool features like a Wi-Fi hotspot, a digital gauge cluster, and Apple CarPlay.
-The VW Tiguan also comes with some good standard safety features, but some of its crash test scores were a little concerning.
+The VW Tiguan also has excellent standard safety features, even if some of its crash-test scores aren’t at the top of its class.

-Additionally, if you’re interested in a used Tiguan, some model years are better than others.
-While some are well-regarded, others are known for severe repair and maintenance issues and low reliability ratings over the years.
+So, if you’re interested in a used Volkswagen Tiguan, some model years are better than others.
+While some are well-regarded, others are known for severe repair and maintenance issues and low reliability ratings.
 The Tiguan may be one of Volkswagen’s most popular vehicles, but some models are truly a nightmare to own.
 Here are the worst Volkswagen Tiguan model years you should make sure to avoid.

-Car Complaints lists the Tiguan’s debut model year as the one with the most reported issues.
-Maybe it was just finding its footing, but some of these problems can be a bit of hassle to fix.
+Car Complaints lists the Volkswagen Tiguan’s debut model year (the 2009 VW Tiguan) as the model with the most reported issues.
+Maybe it was just finding its footing, but some of these problems can be a bit of a hassle to fix.
 Most of the things that needed to be repaired were part of the car’s engine and cooling systems.

 The settlement also states that Volkswagen Tiguans with over 100,000 miles are not eligible for the extended warranty.
 To make matters worse, some owners missed the January 2019 deadline to file their claim.
 These owners had to pay an average of $3,240 to replace the timing chain.

-This model year had slightly fewer complaints than 2009, but Volkswagen Tiguan owners were still experiencing a lot of problems.
+The 2010 Volkswagen Tiguan had slightly fewer complaints than the 2009 model year, but owners were still experiencing many problems.
 The engine continued to malfunction with main oil seal leaks, excessive oil consumption, and a skipping timing chain.
-Some owners also reported that the engine’s turbocharger and ignition coils were also faulty.
+Some owners also reported that the engine’s turbocharger and ignition coils were faulty.

-Some 2010 Tiguan models also developed engine failure.
-Over the course of several miles, a rough timing chain can cause irreversible damage to the engine.
+Some 2010 VW Tiguan models also developed engine failure.
+Over the course of several miles, a rough timing chain was at risk of causing irreversible damage to the engine.
 Owners who didn’t take part in the class-action lawsuit had to pay an average of nearly $4,000 for repairs.
 That quite a sore spot of VW Tiguan reliability.

 Car Complaints cites the 2011 model year as the worst Volkswagen Tiguan.
 As you can probably guess, the defective timing chain was still a reoccurring problem.
 However, some owners saw this issue earlier than when others reported it for previous Tiguan models.
 A few VW Tiguans developed a rough timing chain after just 80,000 miles.
 Some owners were also quoted even higher repair costs to fix the engine – as much as $12,000.
-Many owners said that the engine stopped working with no prior warning.
+Additionally, many owners said that the engine stopped working with no prior warning.

 The good news is that the new Volkswagen Tiguan models show signs of improvement.
-The 2020 model is incredibly safe and efficient.
-While older models may be cheaper, buying one with such a large potential problem is quite a gamble.
+The 2022 model is incredibly safe and efficient.
+While older models may be cheaper, buying one with a large potential problem is quite a gamble.